PROJECT SUMMARY

 Data collected in this project will be weighted and merged with data from the ADII and Mapping the Digital Gap project to generate an index of First Nations digital inclusion across Australia.
 First Nations Index scores will be benchmarked against non-First Nations scores to establish a comparative framework for measuring progress on Closing the Gap Target 17.
 The data will be shared with the public via an expanded First Nations Dashboard on the ADII website.

-In addition, the research team will partner with First Nations organisations to conduct in-person surveys in 10 regional locations to ensure a nationally representative sample.
+In addition, the research team partners with First Nations organisations to conduct in-person surveys in 10 regional locations to ensure a nationally representative sample.

 MORE INFORMATION